'QEB's set-up provides a great opportunity for gifted, younger members to come through.' Chambers UK

 Enhanced Mini-Pupillage

-Our enhanced mini-pupillage scheme is open to applicants from underrepresented racial and ethnic backgrounds at the Bar*.
+Our enhanced mini-pupillage scheme is open to applicants from under-represented racial and ethnic backgrounds at the Bar*.
 This two-week programme provides:

 - Advocacy training alongside current QEB pupils.
 These sessions take place alongside current QEB pupils and mirror the training and exposure offered by some banks and firms in the City to interns/vac-schemes/scholars who receive training alongside contemporary trainees.

-- An opportunity to complete a drafting exercise with feedback
+- An opportunity to complete a drafting exercise with feedback.

-- Overall feedback at the end of the placement
+- Overall feedback at the end of the placement.

 Applications for the enhanced mini-pupillage require a written submission, CV, and a short video interview.
 Further details, including eligibility and protected characteristic criteria can be found below: